officelearn/azure-docs.sv-se/articles/hdinsight/kafka/apache-kafka-get-started.md

-Welcome to Kafka on HDInsight.
+Welcome to Apache Kafka on HDInsight.

 Last login: Thu Mar 29 13:25:27 2018 from 108.252.109.241
 ssuhuser@hn0-mykafk:~$